intelligentnode/docs/intellidocs/docs/npm/get-started/installation.md

 # Installation

-IntelliNode simplifies the integration of a wide range of AI models into your javascript application.
+Intellinode simplifies the integration of a wide range of AI models into your javascript application.

 ### System Requirements
 - npm (Node Package Manager) or yarn.